We updated our website.

 2. You can add events to the calendar

-3. You can add your projects to the department pages, and the last uploaded pace is displayed on the homepage.
+3. You can add your projects to the department pages, and the last uploaded project is displayed on the homepage.

 — The website site should still look okay if no-one has booked a certain week.
 Less stress for Public Rietveld (they don’t have to make sure the front-space is always booked).